 Keith is among the millions of adults who are addicted to benzodiazepines, a class of drugs prescribed to treat anxiety and mood disorders, such as depression and insomnia.
 Initially designed for short-term use, benzodiazepines like Serax are often prescribed to the same people decades later, but at increased dosages than ever before.

-Although Serax promises a good night’s sleep, there is evidence that long-term abuse of high doses of the benzodiazepine is not only ineffective but may also cause substantial harm including falls, pneumonia, and dementia.
+Although Serax promises a good night’s sleep, there is evidence that long-term abuse of high doses of the benzodiazepine is not only ineffective but may also cause substantial harm, including falls, pneumonia, and dementia.
 Because some of the debilitating side effects include memory loss, many of the people – especially the elderly – who are hooked on Serax are the last to know they have a problem.

 Serax is the brand name for oxazepam, a prescription benzodiazepine that sedates the central nervous system to treat anxiety, relax tense muscles, and relieve alcohol withdrawal symptoms and insomnia.
 Benzos were initially welcomed back in the 1950s as a safe alternative to older, more dangerous drugs like barbiturates.
 Even though Serax is considerably weaker than most benzodiazepines, its sedative properties present a high risk for addiction and overdose when abused.

 The most common causes of oxazepam addiction are extending use beyond the initial course of treatment and using larger doses than directed.
 Factors leading to addiction include:

-Like other benzodiazepines, Serax attaches to neurotransmitters in the brain called gamma-Aminobutyric acid.
-Once connected to GABAs, Serax suppresses the messages sent to the brain and nervous system to produce a relaxed state of mind.
+Like other benzodiazepines, Serax attaches to the neurotransmitter GABA.
+Once connected to the brain’s GABA receptors, Serax suppresses the messages sent to the brain and nervous system to produce a relaxed state of mind.